RTEMS/rtems-docs/ada_user/ada_user.rst

 - POSIX Queued Signals

 Due to the memory requirements of unlimited objects it is strongly recommended to use them only in combination with the unified work areas.
-See:ref:`Configuring a System Separate or Unified Work Areas <Configuring-a-System-Separate-or-Unified-Work-Areas>` for more information on unified work areas.
+See `Separate or Unified Work Areas`_ for more information on unified work areas.

 The following example demonstrates how the two simple configuration defines for